8.8 Vehicle safety regulations

 Traffic regulations: All CARE personnel authorised to drive CARE vehicles must possess a valid driving licence for the category of vehicle they are driving.
 International staff should have international driver’s licences.
 Drivers must obey all traffic regulations of the country.
 Penalties that are incurred because of failure to abide by these regulations will be the responsibility of the individual.
 CARE will not be responsible and will not reimburse any fines resulting due to a traffic violation.

 Telecommunications: All vehicles must have means of communication with the base station or office.
-This could be cell/mobile phones, vehicle-mounted radios or satellite phones (see Chapter 20 Telecommunications and IT).
+This could be cell/mobile phones, vehicle-mounted radios or satellite phones (see the chapter on Telecommunications and IT).

 Passengers: Only authorised CARE personnel and CARE project partners are permitted to travel in CARE vehicles.
 Persons with arms and/or ammunition are not permitted to travel in CARE vehicles.
 If you are confronted by armed security/military personnel to be given a lift, politely decline.